sg-wireless/pymakr-vsc/README.md

 This can be used to step though your code on a line-by-line basis, and allows you to inspect and debug your code.

-If the selected line of block of code is idented, as is often the case, it will be de-idented based on the first selected line. so if the first selected line is idented with 8 spaces, all lines will have 8 leading spaces removed.
+If the selected line of block of code is indented, as is often the case, it will be de-indented based on the first selected line. so if the first selected line is indented with 8 spaces, all lines will have 8 leading spaces removed.
-If you have lines with irregular identing, these lines will be trimmed, and a warning comment added.
+If you have lines with irregular indenting, these lines will be trimmed, and a warning comment added.

 As Paste-Mode is used, you will see both your code , as well as the output in the terminal.